rclone/rclone/docs/content/filtering.md

 This adds an implicit `--exclude *` at the very end of the filter list.
-This means you can mix `--include` and `--include-from` with the other filters (eg `--exclude`) but you must include all the files you want in the include statement.
+This means you can mix `--include` and `--include-from` with the other filters (e.g. `--exclude`) but you must include all the files you want in the include statement.
 If this doesn't provide enough flexibility then you must use `--filter-from`.